Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Case Studies

-\textit{Large Scale Malware Behavior Analysis: }We use our TTPClassifier to extract attack patterns for 433 malware in 12K threat reports (these were found to have relevant threat intelligence after filtering from over 1 million threat reports) to perform attack pattern trend analysis.
-We only counted unique attack patterns for the same malware if they are mentioned in multiple reports and obtained 3159 attack patterns in the time period of 2015-2021.
-We map the attack patterns to MITRE attack technique IDs and plot the distribution of attack IDs against time.
-We show the plot for three different trends in Figure \ref{fig:attack_time_3}(r).
-See Figure \ref{fig:attack_time_3}(l) for a plot of all other attack techniques.
-The trend analysis shown in Figure \ref{fig:attack_time_3}(l) and Figure \ref{fig:attack_time_3}(r) are based on the CTI sources we have analyzed and not a representation of attack patterns deployed by malware in the wild.
+\textit{Large Scale Malware Behavior Analysis: } The proposed \textsf{TTPClassifier} is used to extract attack patterns for 433 malware instances found in 12K threat reports to perform attack pattern trend analysis.
+We only count unique attack patterns for the same malware if they are mentioned in multiple reports and obtain 3159 attack patterns between 2015 and 2021.
+We map the attack patterns to MITRE attack technique IDs and plot the distribution of attack IDs against time, see Figure \ref{fig:attack_time_3}(r) for three different trends.
+Refer to Figure \ref{fig:attack_time_3}(l) for a plot on all other attack techniques.
+The trend analysis shown in Figure \ref{fig:attack_time_3}(l) and Figure \ref{fig:attack_time_3}(r) are based on the CTI sources we have analyzed and are not representative of attack patterns deployed by malware in the wild.

-In Figure \ref{fig:attack_time_3}(r), we can observe an upward trend of T1417 (Input Capture) with peak usage in 2021.
-This attack technique encompasses any methods that an adversary uses to steal the application credentials of users.
-Adversaries can use keylogging or GUI capture methods to steal user input.
-For example, Anubis malware has a keylogger that works in every application installed on the device \cite{anubis}.
-One possible reason for the increase in the use of this attack technique is the increased use of mobile-based digital solutions like banking, finance, and shopping over the years.
-We expect this attack technique to be used more often in the future.